Propranolol (10mg & 40mg)

 Speak to your doctor about the possible risks associated with this medicine if you are currently pregnant, think you might be pregnant, or are trying to get pregnant.
 There may be alternative medicines available which are more suitable for you.

 It is also normally safe to take this medicine if you are breastfeeding.
 Small amounts of Propranolol will get into your breast milk, but not enough to affect your baby.

 Tell your doctor if you are breastfeeding before you start to use this medicine, particularly if your baby has any health problems or was born premature.

-The active ingredient contained in this medicine is propranolol hydrochloride.
+The main active ingredient within this medicine is: propranolol hydrochloride

 How it works - get your medicine in 3 simple steps